Syncfusion AI Assistant

 Mode = ToastMode.Window

-Displays custom toast overlay globally across the screen.
-Useful for application-wide notifications that should be visible regardless of window focus.
+Screen mode displays toast notifications as an in-app overlay across the screen.
+This mode is useful for application-wide notifications that should remain visible regardless of window focus.

 SfToastNotification.Show(this, new ToastOptions